traveltime-dev/traveltime-sdk-r/README.md

 ```

 ### [Time Filter (Postcodes)](https://traveltime.com/docs/api/reference/postcode-search)

 Find reachable postcodes from origin (or to destination) and get statistics about such postcodes.
 Currently only supports United Kingdom.

+Function accepts object that matches API json spec.

 ```r
 departure_search <-